 From there I tell my people they can start arranging.
 That means start putting verses together, figuring how the verse leads into the pre-chorus, or if it just goes straight into the chorus…

 Arranging what is there, so that you have sections of a song for people to sing or rap to, there’s the chorus, our repetition, our hook, that’s the meat and potatoes of a record.

 Do that and now everyone in the room is happy with you.
 Now everyone can hear the song in its barest skeleton form and they’re satisfied enough in their ears to know that, ‘Hey, okay, this is the record.
 I hear bass, I hear drums.
 I hear all the parts of what I would assume to be a song.’
-From that point you can then start looping certain sections, say the verse or the chorus, and adding to anything, and then go into tweaking your hi-hats for 10 minutes or whatever, while they’re writing and stuff.”
+From that point you can start looping certain sections, say the verse or the chorus, and adding to anything, and then go into tweaking your hi-hats for 10 minutes or whatever, while they’re writing and stuff.”

-YOUR MAIN GOAL FOR EVERY ARTIST SESSION.
+YOUR MAIN GOAL FOR EVERY ARTIST WRITING SESSION.

 “They walk in the room and there’s no expectation, and then they leave six to eight hours later, and there’s this whole freaking song made, and it’s special, it’s about them and it’s encompassing their influences and what they love.
-It’s not just this generic track…That’s what I show my apprentices, is how to get inside someone’s head in a short period of time, use your time wisely so that the artist walks away satisfied.
+It’s not just this generic track…That’s what I show my externs, is how to get inside someone’s head in a short period of time, use your time wisely so that the artist walks away satisfied.

 How RC grad Morning Estrada Got Working with Trinidad James, HitBoy and Aminé!